Who was Andrew Jackson?

 Facts and History in the biography of President Andrew Jackson

 14 year old Andrew Jackson and his older brother Robert were captured by British soldiers in the Battle of Hanging Rock and badly treated by the British.
 He defeated the Indians at Horseshoe Bend in 1814 and subsequently became a major general.
 He won the Battle of New Orleans over the British.
 Jackson served in the Tennessee Constitutional Convention, the United States House of Representatives and on the Tennessee Supreme Court.
-In 1830 Andrew Jackson 1830 President Jackson signed the Indian Removal Act, which authorized the forced removal of Native Americans living in the eastern part of the country to lands west of the Mississippi River which led to the infamous Trail of Tears.
+In 1830 Andrew Jackson 1830 President Jackson signed the Indian Removal Act, which authorized the forced removal of Indians living in the eastern part of the country to lands west of the Mississippi River which led to the infamous Trail of Tears.
 His evolution from Democratic-Republican to straight Democrat in 1832 marked the founding of the party.
 In 1836, on March 1st, Texas declared its independence from Mexico.
 Texan defenders of the Alamo were all killed during siege by the Mexican Army during the period Feb.
 24–March 6.
 Texans defeated the Mexicans at San Jacinto on April 21 1836.

 Presidential Facts and Trivia in response to the question who was President Andrew Jackson